MehmetKaranlik/CombineTType/README.md

    .tryMap(handleOutput)
    .decode(type: T.self, decoder: JSONDecoder())
    .sink { sinkCompletion  in
-    switch sinkCompletion{
-     case .finished:
-      break
-     case .failure(_):
-      break
-    }
+    handleSink(sinkCompletion)
    } receiveValue: { receivedData in
     data = receivedData
     if let decodedData = data { completion(decodedData) }
+   }
-    // define cancellabel either on where you call or either via DI }
+   // define cancellabel either on where you call or either via DI .store(in: &cancellableSet)
-   .store(in: &cancellableSet)